FaizanAsifB/budget-app/README.md

    npm run dev
    ```

-   - The development server runs on port 5137.

-   - Open [http://localhost:5137](http://localhost:5137) in your browser to play the game.
+   - The application will be accessible at [http://localhost:5137](http://localhost:5137).

 ## Future Enhancements